-The Fragment header is used by an IPv6 source to send packets larger than would fit in the path MTU to their destinations.
+The Fragment header is used by an IPv6 source to send a packet larger than would fit in the path MTU to its destination.
 (Note: unlike IPv4, fragmentation in IPv6 is performed only by source nodes, not by routers along a packet's delivery path -- see section 5.)
 The Fragment header is identified by a Next Header value of 44 in the immediately preceding header, and has the following format:

-+-

-Next Header Reserved Fragment Offset $ \mathtt{Res} \mathtt{M} $

-+-

-Identification

-+-

-Next Header 8-bit selector.
-Identifies the initial header

-type of the Fragmentable Part of the original packet (defined below).
-Uses the same values as the IPv4 Protocol field [RFC-1700 et seq.].

-Reserved 8-bit reserved field.
-Initialized to zero for

-transmission; ignored on reception.

-Fragment Offset 13-bit unsigned integer.
-The offset, in 8-octet units, of the data following this header, relative to the start of the Fragmentable Part of the original packet.

-Res 2-bit reserved field.
-Initialized to zero for

-transmission; ignored on reception.

-M flag 1 = more fragments; 0 = last fragment.
+- Next Header 8-bit selector.
+Identifies the initial header type of the Fragmentable Part of the original packet (defined below).
+Uses the same values as the IPv4 Protocol field [RFC-1700 et seq.]. - Reserved 8-bit reserved field.
+Initialized to zero for transmission; ignored on reception. - Fragment Offset 13-bit unsigned integer.
+The offset, in 8-octet units, of the data following this header, relative to the start of the Fragmentable Part of the original packet. - Res 2-bit reserved field.
+Initialized to zero for transmission; ignored on reception. - M flag 1 = more fragments; 0 = last fragment.